Search Result: 12

 As the saying goes, “opportunity is open to those well prepared for it”.
 The HKDSE results will be released soon, have you prepared yourself for the multiple possibilities of your study path?
 FOUR Principles for Reprioritising of Programme Choices under JUPAS Students have the opportunity of reprioritising their programme choices under JUPAS after the announcement of the Hong Kong Diploma of Secondary Education (HKDSE) results.
 In doing so, we have extracted some necessary tips for your preparation in reprioritising your programme choices and choosing post-secondary programmes.
 The principles are: Understand your interests, abilities and career aspirations.
 Interest should be the most important factor affecting your choice.
 Think carefully about which programmes you really like and the planning after graduation.
 It is a precious time to study undergraduate programmes which last for four years.
 Your university life will not be happy if you study in a programme you have no interest at all.
 Refer to the past records of admission qualification of your preferred programmes.
 HKDSE candidates may refer to the past records of admission qualification of the programmes you prefer and pay attention to the number of intakes of each programme.
 There will be about 41 238 candidates in this year’s HKDSE.
 It is anticipated that the competition is very keen.
 Check whether you will be able to meet the programme entrance requirements of individual universities; list the programme in Band A if you are given a “conditional offer” or “bonus points”.
 If you are interested in certain professional subjects, apply both a general programme which provides a major selective in the second year as well as a dedicated professional programme.
 For more please visit “Principles for Reprioritising of Programme Choices under Joint University Programmes Admissions System (JUPAS) and Tips for Choosing Post-secondary Programmes not covered by JUPAS” of the “Careers Guidance Handbook for Secondary School Graduates 2020” published by the Education Bureau and the Hong Kong Association of Careers Masters and Guidance Masters.
 Source:Education Bureau - Life Planning Information Website

 Feeling anxious about your first job hunt?
 Don’t worry!
 From CV writing to job searching, we have compiled a list of resources to solve your problems!
 1. Job Hunting Briefcase - Choose your career - Job Application - Application letter & CV template - Interview - Questions frequently asked during the interview - Interview follow-up and evaluation - Beware of employment traps 2.
 Youth.gov.hk – Job Seeking - Methods of job seeking - Points to note when applying for jobs - Employment traps - Job interview strategies Lastly, after being employed, you may feel puzzled about your new job.
 Don’t worry.
 Remember the following points and complete your job assignments step by step, then you will be able to adapt to the new environment quickly.
 1. Be friendly and modest: be sincere, friendly and modest.
 2. Create nice impression: be punctual; act and dress properly to create a good impression.
 3. Concentrate on your work: Remember to finish your job in time.
 4. Approach your boss or colleague for guidance: When you encounter any difficulties or have doubts about your job, try to work out the solution by yourself first.
 In case you have no idea how to solve them, seek for assistance from your boss or colleagues politely.
 5. Maintain good relationship: Good communication is built up by more listening, less speaking.
-Visit Youth Employment Start – How to adapt yourself to a new environment? for more details.
-If you want to know more about the attributes that make you an ideal employee, you may also refer to the attached articles "Attributes of Favorable Employees" and "Attributes of Unfavorable Employees".
+Visit A Guide to Job Hunting (Labour Department) for more details.
 Sources:Labour Department - Interactive Employment Service Labour Department - Youth Employment Start

 Vocational Training Council For your future career development, you have to equip yourself with professional knowledge and skills.
 The Vocational Training Council (VTC) was established under the Vocational Training Council Ordinance to provide programmes from certificate level to higher diploma to suit the needs of people with different educational backgrounds.
 Hong Kong Institute of Vocational Education Operated by the VTC, the Hong Kong Institute of Vocational Education (IVE), the School of Business and Information Systems (SBI) and the Hong Kong Design Institute (HKDI) offer full-time and part-time courses covering nine disciplines for students of secondary 6 and secondary 3 as well as for working adults.
 More different types of courses are also provided by other institutions and centres of the VTC.
 You will be able to find courses that suit your needs and interests for career development.
 Employees Retraining Board The “Vocational Development Programme” of the VTC’s Youth College is funded by the Employees Retraining Board's “Youth Training Programme” and is suitable for the non-engaged youth aged 15 to 24 with education attainment at secondary education level or below.
 The programme consists of “Teen's Programme”, “Modern Apprenticeship Scheme” and “Ethnic Minority Programme”, which offer these youth with various interesting vocational training courses and help them set up a clear direction on their career path.
 Training programs for construction or clothing industry If you are interested in the construction or in the clothing industry, the Construction Industry Council and the Clothing Industry Training Authority provide full-time training programmes for young people who wish to pursue a career in the related industries.
 Part-time programmes are also available for in-service personnel to help improve and enhance their skills.
 Skills Upgrading Scheme Young people should always continue to improve themselves by keeping up-to-date with new information and skills.
 This is also the main objective of the Skills Upgrading Scheme.
 The scheme provides targeted training programmes for post-secondary students and for the basic-level work force, helping them to improve their skills.
 Through collaboration among employers, employees, training institutions and the Government, the scheme also offers high-quality courses which are widely acknowledged by the industry.
 Details of the Schemes’ courses are easily accessible on internet.